solarwinds/uamsclient-ansible/README.md

 To deploy UAMS Client on hosts, add `access token`, `role` and `swo url` to your playbook under the `environment` key.
 Values can be hardcoded but at least for `access token` it's recommended to use variable and not expose token in plain text.

+You have the option to set an HTTPS proxy through the use of the `UAMS_HTTPS_PROXY` environment variable.
+Simply define this variable to point to your desired HTTPS proxy.
+Remember that the `UAMS_HTTPS_PROXY` environmental variable sets HTTPS proxy only for the connections established by the UAMS Client and its plugins.
+To use HTTPS proxy during installation set up HTTPS proxy on your machine so that ansible will be able to use it.

 ```
   environment:
     UAMS_ACCESS_TOKEN: "YOUR_SWO_ACCESS_TOKEN"
     UAMS_METADATA: "ROLE"
     SWO_URL: "https://swo-url"
+    UAMS_HTTPS_PROXY: "https://your-proxy" # optional
 ```

 Please find [example playbook that we use in CI testing](ci_test/playbook_galaxy.yaml).